 The obvious starting point for any list of free calendar apps, Google Calendar comes pre-installed on most Android devices and is available from the Play Store for everyone else.
 If you use Google’s other productivity services (such as Gmail or Keep) this should unquestionably be installed on your device.

 Browsing the calendar from month to month is a simple swipe away, and you can set it up to automatically pull events (such as hotel reservations, flights, and event tickets) directly out of your inbox and add them to your schedule.

 Finally, Google also added a schedule view.
 This shows you a continuous list of upcoming entries, rather than offering a daily or weekly display.

-Don’t let the name fool you, this calendar is just as appropriate for students, retirees, and everyone else in-between as it is for business people.
+Don’t let the name fool you.
+This calendar is just as appropriate for students, retirees, and freelancers as it is for people who work in an office.

 The main selling point of the app is its alternative approach to usage and displays.
 Instead of the typical dropdown menu that gives access to day, week, and month views, the app uses an intuitive swipe and tap approach to navigation.